 Although your credit doesn't drop quite as low as if you were to foreclose, you can still take quite a credit hit nonetheless.
 Many banks won't even think about lending you money for the first couple of years after your short sale if your credit dropped significantly.

 The process is fairly quick in a foreclosure: Default on your loan, neglect paying it, and eventually get kicked out.

 In a short sale, on the other hand, you are stuck in the house until the bank accepts the offer (which could be never) or until you foreclose.

 Short Sale vs. Regular Sale

 Selling your home short sale is smack dab in the middle between a regular home sale and a foreclosure.
-It’s like a regular home sale in the sense of you list and show your home while maintaining your dignity.
+It's like a regular home sale in the sense that you list and show your home while maintaining your dignity.

 But when push comes to shove, you are still being forced to leave your home.